"On the disputes side, Mark Stefanini is superb"

 - Solicitor Advocate with Higher Rights of Audience (Civil)

-- Listed as a key lawyer for Banking Litigation, Commercial Litigation, International Arbitration and Insurance: Product Liability.
-(Legal 500 2023).
+- A key lawyer for Banking Litigation, Commercial Litigation, Fraud, International Arbitration and Insurance: Product Liability – Legal 500

-- Highly rated for commercial litigation and key adviser for international arbitration (Legal 500 2018).
+- Highly rated for commercial litigation and key adviser for international arbitration – Legal 500